The 10 Worst Places To Live In Minnesota For 2023

-The worst places to live in Minnesota are Waite Park and Brooklyn Center for 2023 based on Friday Night Science.
+The worst places to live in Minnesota are Waite Park and Brainerd for 2024 based on Friday Night Science.

 If you ask someone from Minnesota what they love about their state, you’ll get a lot of answers.
 Friendly people, beautiful scenery, and hockey.
 Lots and lots of hockey.